AS-Data-Analysis/Data-Science-Capstone-Project/README.md

 # Data-Science-Capstone-Project
-This project predicts whether the first stage of the Falcon 9 rocket will land succesfully or not using a data-drive approach.
+This project predicts whether the first stage of the Falcon 9 rocket will land succesfully or not using a data-driven approach.